hmsrepo1982/react-complete-guide/README.md

+Please note when you clone it, please run

+#npm install otherwise you will get ERR Code where there would be suggestion that node-modules missing inside project folders.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>